 Everyday there is a new way of performing liposuction introduced on the market.
-Just because a procedure is featured on a T.V. show does not mean it is safe or effective.
-In my opinion, only a qualified plastic surgeon should perform liposuction, since it could be a more difficult procedure than meets the eye.
+Just because a procedure is featured on a T.V. show, it does not mean it is safe or effective.
+Only a qualified plastic surgeon should perform liposuction, since it could be a more difficult procedure than meets the eye.
 This technique is simple, safe, effective and yields excellent results consistently.
 No gimmicks or unproven technology is used.

 This technique is performed under anesthesia and requires about a week off of work.
-The swelling and bruising usually is much decreased in a week, and the patient becomes socially presentable.
+The swelling and bruising usually decreases significantly a week after the procedure and the patient becomes socially presentable.

 At the Bitar Cosmetic Surgery Institute, we take pride in making sure we provide for our patients the best surgical experience possible, anticipating problems or set-backs, and addressing them before they happen.
 This is a process that includes the pre-operative preparation, the actual surgery, and the after care.

 General complications can occur with any surgery.
 Cosmetic surgery is usually a safe surgery performed on healthy patients and, as all surgeries go, is with low risk.
 What we do to even lower the risk of complications is to operate at a first class hospital with board certified anesthesiologists and nurses.
 To avoid post-operative complications, we advocate early mobilization- patients are seen in our office one or two days after surgery- and active participation in their own post-operative care.
 When we create a partnership, the results invariably improve.